JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^works]: For time, I will omit further contemplations on [design principles](https://gist.github.com/JFWooten4/827e423f6d3f2f43801602d81d6adbc0) _in re_ prior [public discussion](https://groups.google.com/g/stellar-dev/c/GPjHIYPdud8/m/S6mFvpgaAQAJ), _quod erat_ appreciatively incorprated into CAP45. 🫱🏼‍🫲🏻 Tomer established this year that "you can't call classic order books from Soroban."
 Might we first "put a lot of effort into that" to rectify this limiting quandary, since contracts share the root account infrastructure ti hold classic assets?

 Markets have proved time and time again the immense neccesity of limit orders as the base building blocks of liquidty for the tens of thousands of long-tail assets issuer on the network.
-The proven DEX is anything but the black box pictured above, whic is explciilt not the case for smart contacts, aggregators, and frontends.[^hidden-fees]
+The proven DEX is anything but the black box pictured above, whic is explciilt not the case for smart contacts, aggregators, and frontends.[^hidden-fees] Might an investment in efficient markets today serve the network's issuers for all eternity?

 [^hidden-fees]: _See, e.g._ XYZ% [Matcha](), XYZ% [Uniswap](), and .15%+ [zeroEx](actual-org-schedule.pdf#page) website execution expenses.
 The requisite siloing centralization showcased here run antithically to [free markets](https://discord.com/channels/761985725453303838/761985725453303841/1295912752027664424).
 All furiousity aside, these are fundamntal flaws in the endgame of these contracts, not the fault of talented developers like @earrietadev whom have show exceptional humanitarian consciousncess by pivoting projects away from [wasteful mining externalities](https://discord.com/channels/761985725453303838/946921813143851019/1279941567515459606).

-I guess
-last
-pg
-ends
-here

 Could a turly nonprofit financial systme built for its users minimie rents, as [discussed](https://discord.com/channels/761985725453303838/1292523643900919951/1294381549072154746).
 Or will we contnue to be hadncuffed to titanic habritrary capital requirments to bootstrap liquidity, as in the message immediately suceeding _Id_?